 We believe that we have established a unique position in advancing the development of gene therapies.
 Our scientific founders, Drs.
 Gray and Minassian, have extensive experience in developing gene therapies and conducting clinical trials for complex CNS diseases.
 Our management team has significant experience in discovering, developing, manufacturing and commercializing gene therapies.
-The members of our leadership team have specialized expertise developed at companies including Audentes Therapeutics, AveXis, BioMarin, PTC Therapeutics and Sanofi-Genzyme.
-Our board of directors played an integral role in the formation of our company and is comprised of Sean Nolan, the chairman of our board of directors and former Chief Executive Officer of AveXis, Paul Manning of PBM Capital, Sukumar Nagendran, M.D., the former Chief Medical Officer of AveXis, and RA Session II, our President, Chief Executive Officer and Founder.
-Since our inception, we have raised an aggregate of approximately \$126.0 million of gross proceeds from the sale of preferred stock, including from leading institutional and life science investors such as PBM Capital, certain funds managed by Fidelity Management & Research Company LLC, Nolan Capital, GV (formerly Google Ventures), Invus, Casdin Capital, Franklin Templeton, Octagon Capital, Perceptive Advisors LLC, Sands Capital, ArrowMark Partners, Venrock Healthcare Capital Partners and other mutual fund and institutional investors.
+The members of our leadership team have specialized expertise developed at companies including Audentes Therapeutics, AveXis, BioMarin, PTC Therapeutics, Rocket Pharmaceuticals, and Sanofi-Genzyme.
+Our board of directors played an integral role in the formation of our company and is comprised of Sean Nolan, the chairman of our board of directors and former Chief Executive Officer of AveXis, Phillip B. Donenberg, the former Chief Financial Officer of AveXis, Paul Manning of PBM Capital, Sukumar Nagendran, M.D., the former Chief Medical Officer of AveXis, and RA Session II, our

+President, Chief Executive Officer and Founder.
+Since our inception, we have raised an aggregate of approximately \$126.0 million of gross proceeds from the sale of preferred stock, including from leading institutional and life science investors.